dheeraj-thedev/FullStackDevelopment/React-Hello-World-23-05-2021/README.md

 need to doenload this from github
-1. npm install at the root of your project
+1. npx or yarn install at the root of your project
+2. npx or yarn start to start the project
+3. you will get it on localhost:3000